thunknyc/emacs-treadmill/README.md

 ## Installation

-Treadmill is available as a package in MELPA.
+Grab treadmill.el and put it in your Emacs load path.
 Stick this in your `.emacs.d/init.el`, `.emacs`, etc.:

 ```
 (require 'treadmill)
 ```

-You can remove `(require 'company)` if you don't want autocompletion support.
 Additionally, you will need to install the Gerbil side of
 Treadmill:

 `gxpkg install github.com/thunknyc/gerbil-treadmill`